Contractors with a table of tools.

 Contractor's tools and equipment insurance provides benefits for a wide range of businesses that bring tools and equipment to their job sites.
 Both small construction business owners and independent contractors should consider carrying this coverage, including:

-If your employee's tools are stolen from or vandalized at a client's property, contractor’s tools and equipment insurance covers its replacement or repair cost.
+If your employee's tools are stolen or vandalized at a client's property, contractor’s tools and equipment insurance covers its replacement or repair cost.

 For example, say an electrician's power tools are unintentionally damaged by the cleaning crew while left overnight at a client's office.
 This policy would cover the cost of replacing the broken tools.

-Should your computer repair or service equipment be stolen or damaged while on site for a client, contractor's tools and equipment coverage would cover the cost of repairing or replacing the tools.
+Should your repair or service equipment be stolen or damaged while on site for a client, contractor's tools and equipment coverage would cover the cost of repairing or replacing the tools.

 Installation professionals depend on this policy to protect their tools and equipment left at a client's home, office, or other property during a project.